-The City of Jackson still requires facial coverings and the Sixth Amended Stay Safe Jackson Executive Order remains in effect.
+The City of Jackson still requires facial coverings as part of the "Mayor's Safe Recovery Jackson Order," now in effect.

 From the proud Civil Rights legacy of Medgar Evers to the powerful present-day Mississippi Civil Rights Museum, Jackson is alive with African-American heritage.
 Spend a day, or a week, with us and we guarantee you'll leave feeling uplifted and enriched by the experience.